tweag/rules_nixpkgs/guide.md

 ...
 ```

-However, when doing this, it is critical that the `WORKSPACE` file define a
+However, when doing this, it is necessary that the `WORKSPACE` file define a
 non-Nix toolchain (for example, the default bindist) in addition to the
 Nix-provided one, and that the Nix-provided one is registered first, before the
 non-Nix one.
 This is because the Nix-provided toolchain is marked with an
 execution platform constraint, as noted earlier when we were creating our
 `.bazelrc`, which makes it only be selected by Bazel when the `nixpkgs` platform
 is available.
-However, non-Nix toolchains typically do not have such constraints,
+However, non-Nix toolchains typically do not have such
-so Bazel will unconditionally select them if they appear first in the file.
+constraints, so Bazel will unconditionally select them if they appear first in
+the file.

+In the CC case, the "default bindist" is built into Bazel, so this doesn't need
+to be done explicitly.
+For non-CC toolchains, this means that the
+`rules_nixpkgs`-provided toolchain registration step must come before one
+provided by the usual ruleset: for instance, in the [Go case][go-register-toolchains],
+`nixpkgs_go_configure()` must come before the call to `go_register_toolchains()`
+from `rules_go`.

 ## Further resources